jonnahjr/MA-Consulting-Website/apps/web/src/assets/README.md

-# MA Consulting Website Assets
+# Ma Services Solution Website Assets

-This folder contains all static assets for the MA Consulting website.
+This folder contains all static assets for the Ma Services Solution website.

 ## 📁 Folder Structure